stemauro/Parallel-LU-Strassen/measurements.md

 We estimate the parallelizable fraction of code through a profiler (i.e., a program that collects and arranges statistics on a piece of code).
 The default profiler available on Linux is `gprof` ( https://ftp.gnu.org/old-gnu/Manuals/gprof/ ).
 We eploy the latter to assess which functions are called by the driver program, and how much execution time each of them consumes, respectively.
 A [flat profile](https://ftp.gnu.org/old-gnu/Manuals/gprof/html_chapter/gprof_5.html#SEC11) of our program can be generated throught the following steps:

-1. Compile and link the program with profiling enabled
+1. Compile and link the program with profiling enabled (i.e.,via the `-pg` flag)

    ```bash
    $ gcc -Wall -o test "/path/to/test.c" -pg